solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 Or maybe I should refer this chapters as scarcity of them.
 This is one of the main selling points of this setup for me.
 Basically the only things you need to know are the following:

 #### 1. App state
 Also known as "db" with Re-Frame.
-Re-Frame takes all the app state and stores it in a so-called "big atom".
+Re-Frame takes all the app state and stores it in a so-called big atom.
 The main issue I had working with just Reagent was that it doesn't take long for the application state to blow up all over the place, making it development and testing a real pain.
 With re-frame, you have it neatly stored in a single place.

 #### 2. Subscriptions